jebinj22/angular-basic-exercises/06-services.md

 Implement an interceptor which listens to the response of a request instead.
 In case of an error, it should at least `console.error` a message.
+In best case it would redirect the user to the `not-found` route when the error is of type `404`.
 If you like, you can also send an `alert` to the user.

 When u are done implementing it, try to produce an error.
 You can do it either with `rxjs`, or you can think about a way